el-gar/sentiment-analysis-tool/README.md

-# AI-Powered Sentiment Analysis Tool
+# AI-Assisted Sentiment Analysis Tool

 The **AI-Assisted Sentiment Analysis Tool** is a full-stack web application designed to interpret and analyze textual data using artificial intelligence.
 This tool identifies the sentiment behind any given text, providing valuable insights that can optimize decision-making, refine strategies, and drive informed outcomes.